 This creates several issues for the company who is paying for the space.
 If they are NOT using the space at all, they almost certainly want relief from their Landlord.
 Those types of discussions are very likely to end in court.
 If they ARE using their space, it’s frustrating to be paying 100% for something you can only get half-usage from.
 Right or wrong, companies fear liability from bringing workers back to an office too soon.
 We need regulatory clarity on this issue, soon.

-Not en masse, at least not yet.
 Now, does this dictate the company immediately subleasing or trying to give-back portions of their space?
-It’s not totally clear.
+It’s not clear yet.
 As treatments and reduction in cases continue we can only hope that people (and by virtue of their organizations) start to feel comfortable enough to occupy.
-Organizations have signed leases and those obligations are real, moving on from a lease has consequences and is not a decision taken lightly by either Tenant or Landlord.
 We DO believe that the distancing and cleaning/hygiene standards are here to stay though.

 What about working from home?
 Is there some grand change afoot?
 Perhaps, but unlikely.
 Companies prefer to lease or own their spaces because productivity, security and culture can be managed best on-site.
 Some companies who are uniquely suited to working from home will certainly do so, but we expect the majority of occupiers to continue occupying.